iTransformers/snmp2xml4j/README.md

 snmp2xml
 ========

-A number of tools performing snmp queries to structured xml.
+A number of Java Written tools performing snmp queries into a structured xml.

 Currently the tool is able to do snmpget, snmptset and snmpwalk.
 It provides a bridge between MIBs and raw data received from the SNMP enabled devices.